- Research shows an average retired couple in the UK spends £26,000 annually to retire comfortably.

 Right.
 You get the idea.
 Please remember when creating your dream retired life:

 - You shouldn’t let in the ‘critic’ and the ‘accountant’ at this stage.
 Just dream.
 (I know it’s hard but you would crack it with a bit of practice.)

 - Write down, or record, your vision of your comfortable retirement.

 - Let in the ‘critic’ and decide what stays and what goes out of the story.

 - Only after the ‘critic’ has had her/his say you put the story of your retirement to the ‘accountant’.

-You may find that passing the story of your retirement between the three parts of yourself – the ‘dreamer’, the ‘critic’ and the ‘accountant’ – will shape it into a vision you can make reality.
+You may find that passing the story of your retirement between the three parts of yourself – the ‘dreamer’, the ‘critic’, and the ‘accountant’ – will shape it into a vision you can make a reality.

 What do you need to spend on in retirement?

-Now we are moving into more familiar, rational, territory.
+Now we are moving into the more familiar, rational, territory.

 I suppose the short answer to this question is that you’ll need to spend on all major categories of expenditure except on commuting and any spending associated immediately with working (work clothes, lunches, coffees, etc.).